Quantum measurement incompatibility in subspaces: Acknowledgements

 \section{Acknowledgements}

-We acknowledge the financial support from the Swiss National Science Foundation (Starting grant DIAQ and NCCR SwissMap), the Finnish Cultural Foundation, the ERC (Consolidator Grant No.~683107/TempoQ) and the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation - 447948357), as well as the partial support by the Foundation for Polish Science (IRAP project, ICTQT, contract no.~2018/MAB/5, co-financed by EU within Smart Growth Operational Programme).
+We are thankful for Marco T\'ulio Quintino for useful comments on the manuscript.
+We acknowledge the financial support from the Swiss National Science Foundation (Starting Grant DIAQ and NCCR SwissMap), the Finnish Cultural Foundation, the ERC (Consolidator Grant No.~683107/TempoQ), the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation - Projects No.~447948357 and No.~440958198), and the Sino-German Center for Research Promotion, as well as the partial support by the Foundation for Polish Science (IRAP project, ICTQT, Contract No.~2018/MAB/5, co-financed by the EU within the Smart Growth Operational Programme).